srknzl/AwesomeBooks-Backend/README.md

     * Checkout and order some products
     * View their products
     * Add one more, delete one, delete all from cart
+# Commit Guide

+* Starting from this commit which almost 100th one, I will categorize my commits into one of the following categories and I will commit only one thing at a time, thus making them more readable:
+    * Bug: Does my commit fix a bug?
+    * Feature: Does my commit add a new feature?
+    * Typo: Does my commit correct a wrongly written text?
+    * Style: Does my commit is related to user interface(css & html together)?
+    * Controller: Does my commit change my controller logic?
+    * Model: Does my commit change my model logic?
+    * Package: Does my commit include only package-lock and package json files?
+    * Config: Does my code change something config file?
+    * Gitignore: Does my code change .gitignore?
+    * Asset: Does my commit add some media file?
+    * Script: Does my code adds client side javascript?
+    * Assignment: Does my code add an assignment?
+    * Restructure: Does my code move files or folders?
+    * Readme: Does my code changes readme?

 # Images:
 ![1](repoImages/1.png)